robbertberry/mission-control/README.md

 ## Launch Requirements

-1. Create a Github FORK of this repository on your own github account.
-Create a public repository on your own Github account, push your pull-request to **your own fork**
+1. Create a Github FORK of this repository on your own Github account.
+Ppush your pull-request to **your own fork**
 2. **Use Ruby**, a style guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
 3. Use proper object orientation, abstraction and design patterns.
 3. Your application should run as a CLI (command line interface).
 Should flow almost like a text based game.
 In memory data store only.